Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/0-Security/2-security_awareness_slides.md

 ---v

 #### Threat Actor
-Any individual, group, or entity that poses a potential risk or threat to the security of a system or organisation.
+Any individual, group, or entity that poses a potential risk or threat to the security of a system or organization.

 Notes: Threat actors can be hackers, cybercriminals, social engineers, insiders, state-sponsored groups, or other malicious actors.

 ---v

 #### Attack Surface
-The points of entry, or potential vulnerabilities in a system that could be exploited by a threat actor to compromise or gain unauthorised access.
+The points of entry, or potential vulnerabilities in a system that could be exploited by a threat actor to compromise or gain unauthorized access.

 Notes: This ranges from network interfaces, APIs, software, hardware and infrastructure, through to human factors.

 ---v

 #### Attack Vector
-Specific paths or methods that threat actors use to launch attacks against a system or organisation.
+Specific paths or methods that threat actors use to launch attacks against a system or organization.

 Notes: These can include various techniques, some of which could be phishing emails, software vulnerabilities, social engineering, malware, or brute-force attacks.